TEAMAI4SG/Lab6-VisualStudio-Streamlit/README.md

 ## 🎉 Congratulations, you have successfully finished the lab!
 Please submit your work as
-1) a .py file and
+1) .py file and
-2) 2) screenshots of your output of Sec 2.1 in the terminal and
+2) Screenshots of your output of Sec 2.1 in the terminal and
-3) output of Sec 3.1 from both the browser and in the terminal.
+3) Output of Sec 3.1 from both the browser and in the terminal.
 To help protect your API security.

 Please follow these steps before submitting:
-1) Please change your API key in your code to “my-api-key-here”
+1) Please change your API key in your code to **“my-api-key-here”**

 ---